obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ### Folder

-- `group by folder` (the folder to the file that contains the task, which will be `/` for files in root of the vault)
+- `group by folder` (the folder to the file that contains the task, which always ends in `/` and will be exactly `/` for files in root of the vault)

 Since Tasks X.Y.Z, **custom grouping by folder** is now possible.